cozy/cozy-guidelines/README.md

 ## Binding event handlers

-Binding event handlers in `constructor`, do not leverage `transform-class-properties` and arrow functions.
+Bind event handlers in `constructor`, do not leverage `transform-class-properties` and arrow functions.

 > Why ?